 A company is only as good as its employees.
 Keeping them motivated sounds easy but is harder to accomplish than most would think.
 According to Forbes.com, over 43 percent of workers cite a lack of recognition as a determining factor when it comes to how they perform while on the job.
 The question is how to keep employees happy and on track while maintaining a profitable bottom line.
-The answer is easy and cheaper than many managers would think.
+The answer is easy and cheaper than many managers would think, even for those seeking new business opportunities.
 Enterprise Mobility is able to help companies find ways to boost employee morale without breaking the bank.

 Recognize the Worthy